piotrrsawicki/ballistic-simulator/README.md

 A command-line physics simulation tool written in C for calculating the flight trajectory of a ballistic rocket or missile.

-The simulator models projectile dynamics over a rotating Earth, seamlessly handling transitions between Geodetic (WGS84) and Earth-Centered, Earth-Fixed (ECEF) coordinates.
+The simulator models projectile dynamics over a rotating Earth, seamlessly handling transitions between Earth-Centered Inertial (ECI), Earth-Centered, Earth-Fixed (ECEF), and Geodetic (WGS84) coordinates.
 It uses an advanced Runge-Kutta 8th order (RK8PD) ordinary differential equation (ODE) solver to accurately step through the flight path.

 ## Features
-- **Physics Engine:** Accurate 3D positional tracking in an Earth-Centered Inertial (ECI) frame accounting for the Coriolis effect.
+- **Physics Engine:** Accurate 3D positional tracking in an Earth-Centered Inertial (ECI) frame, intrinsically accounting for Earth's rotation (Coriolis and centrifugal effects).
-- **Gravity Model:** Computes gravitational pull using the standard Earth gravitational parameter.
+- **Gravity Model:** Computes gravitational pull including **J2 perturbations** to account for the Earth's equatorial bulge (oblateness).
+- **Altitude Model:** Incorporates the **EGM2008 Geoid model** for highly accurate Mean Sea Level (MSL) altitude calculations.
 - **Aerodynamics:** Simulates aerodynamic drag using the NRLMSISE-00 atmospheric model for high-fidelity density calculations based on date, time, and location.
 - **Propulsion:** Simulates constant-thrust rocket motor burns using Thrust-to-Weight Ratio (TWR) and Specific Impulse (Isp).
 - **Impact Detection:** Precisely interpolates the time and coordinates (Latitude / Longitude) of surface impact.